 Oberammergau Passion Play 2020

 In 2020, Odyssey will offer four small group tours of Europe that will include the Oberammergau Passion Play: Contemporary Germany, The Habsburgs, and our Berlin tour.
 This article is written as a backgrounder for these tours, where we will learn about the fascinating traditions of this Bavarian Alpine village and the experiences associated with the Oberammergau Passion Play.

-Bavaria was for centuries an independent Alpine Kingdom within the Holy Roman Empire.
-Now very much part of a modern, unified Germany, its proud traditions and heritage are still apparent.
+Bavaria was for centuries an independent Kingdom within the Holy Roman Empire.
+While today it is very much part of a modern, unified Germany, its proud traditions and heritage are nonetheless still apparent.
 Nowhere is this more evident than in the passion play tradition of Oberammergau.

 Try to imagine the world of Medieval Christendom.
 For its inhabitants throughout those thousand years or more the greatest drama of all, the sublime action, was the sacrifice of Christ for man’s salvation.
 They firmly believed that it was the ultimate truth and the central fact of history.

 This drama was replayed, so to speak, every time Mass was celebrated in their chapels, churches, abbeys and cathedrals.
 The Mass, or the celebration of the Lord’s Supper, is a kind of re-enactment of the passion of Christ, his death and his resurrection.
 The Mass was therefore the supreme liturgical drama.

 But people’s devotion went beyond liturgical celebrations.
 Every day and season of the year was dedicated to a particular saint, or a special event in the life of Christ, and would be marked by festivities in honour of the person or circumstance being commemorated.
 Advent, Lent, Passiontide (Holy Week), the Resurrection (Easter), Pentecost, Corpus Christi, Trinity, All Saints, All Souls (think of Hallowe’en) – all these were marked by popular activity, sometimes full of sadness and grief, sometimes of thrilling and joyful abandonment.
-And a very popular way for whole communities to mark these seasonal milestones was by jointly producing and acting in mystery plays – religious dramas in celebration of the mysteries of salvation.
+A very popular way for whole communities to mark these seasonal milestones was by jointly producing and acting in mystery plays – religious dramas in celebration of the mysteries of salvation.